CyberStrax/Strax-Stuff/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
-  - Machines Being Monitored
+- Target Machines & Beats
-- How to Use the Ansible Build
+- Using the Playbook

 The files in this repository were used to configure the network depicted below.